 Does your loved one exhibit dramatic mood swings, sometimes to the extent of appearing to have a split personality?

 Functional alcoholics can appear stone-cold sober most of the time, but then you’ll occasionally catch them blind-drunk.

 To reiterate, none of the above signs in isolation guarantee that your loved one is a functional alcoholic.
 If, however, you notice a pattern of these behaviors, it’s worth starting a dialogue with your loved one.
 How can you go about starting that conversation, though?

-How to help a High Functioning Alcoholic in Denial?
+How to Help a High Functioning Alcoholic

 If your loved one is presenting any of these signs and symptoms of a high-functioning alcoholic, they might deny they have a problem, or they may simply state they have their drinking fully under control.

 For anyone who has tried and failed to broach this subject before, or for anyone attempting to initiate the addiction and recovery conversation for the first time, these pointers should help you maximize your chances of success.
 Here are tips on how to help a high functioning alcoholic in denial :